 Luckily, Sausalito already has a great feeling, vibe, or ambiance – whatever you call it – so all you need to do is choose among the variety of Sausalito wedding venues one that matches your style and the vision you have.
 As someone who was recently browsing venues myself, I can say that I personally love the variety of options in Sausalito, and am sure every bride and/or groom can find a place they love.

 There are a surprising number of wedding venues in Sausalito, as well as a good range of options.
 From unconventional to upscale spaces, you can surely find the perfect place for your wedding at one of these Sausalito event venues.
-Read on to discover what makes each one special, as well as a quick recap of other options in the area should you need or want a back-up choice.
+Read on to discover what makes each one special, as well as a quick recap of other options in the area should you need or want a backup choice.
+(Also, if you need an idea of where to have your engagement party in Sausalito, I have one!)

 Featured image from Ceremony Magazine featuring Casa Madrona